animuslabs/fiddl-workers-tools/README.md

 ## IMAGE GENERATION
 in lib/imageGen.ts file there is a script example on how to generate an image and get the img url (generateAndRetrieveImage function)

+## WAITING PROMPTS TABLE
+in db-tools.ts clearWaitingPromptsTable function will clear everything in the waiting queues. use only when there is a big issue